 The famous red and white striped cliffs at Hunstanton are an eye-catching attraction.
-And during a visit to the cliffs you can have fun discovering the history and nature of the area by scrambling at the base of the cliffs for fossils, looking for creatures in the rock pools on the beach below, or taking a leisurely stroll to view the old buildings perched on the cliff top.
+Have fun discovering the history and nature of the area by looking for creatures in the rock pools on the beach below or taking a leisurely stroll to view the old buildings perched on the cliff top.

 The stripes in the cliffs are caused by layers of different-coloured rock.
 The main layers are carrstone and chalk.
 Carrstone is the brown layer and consists of sandstone - sand cemented together by iron oxide (rust).
 In places where the cement is stronger, the rock is darker and less crumbly.
 There are no fossils in this layer apart from a little fossilised wood.
 The red and white chalk is made of limestone.
 Limestone forms in warm tropical climates, which suggests that Hunstanton's climate was once warmer than it is today.
 The colour of the red chalk is due to iron staining.